 The drive from Cushendall to the North Coast town of Portrush is really scenic and you can drive for miles without seeing another soul.
 Most of the drive takes you through the beautiful Glens of Antrim.
 The Antrim Coast and Glens is designated as an “Area of Outstanding Beauty” and it’s no surprise why.
 I definitely recommend driving through the Glens of Antrim at least once during your Northern Ireland road trip.

 Visiting the Dark Hedges in Northern Ireland

-Prior to reaching Portrush, we stopped to see the Dark Hedges, an infamous beech tree lined road in County Antrim.
+Prior to reaching Portrush, we stopped to see the Dark Hedges, an infamous beech tree lined road that’s one of the most popular things to do in Antrim.
 If you’re a Game of Thrones fan, you may recall this area as King’s Road from the HBO show.
 The tunnel created by the hedges is pretty cool to see up close.
-While the Dark Hedges can feel a little uneventful, it’s definitely unique and worth the stop if you’re exploring the nearby areas.
+While the Dark Hedges can feel a little uneventful, it’s definitely one of the more unique things to do in Northern Ireland, and it’s worth the stop if you’re exploring the nearby areas.

 - The Dark Hedges are located by the town of Ballymoney along Bregagh Road, and you can find them via Google Maps.